sanjoy/playingwithpointers.com/index.md

 ---
 layout: default
-title: about playing with pointers
+title: About playing with pointers
 ---

 # About This Website